Overnight Dog Sled Trip to the Arctic Loon Cabin

 $250 per person

 Drive a snowmobile to the cabin and back for about 1 hour travel time each way.
-By the fireside you can enjoy a light lunch of soup and bread and hot chocolate or tea!
+By the fireside you can enjoy a light lunch of soup and bread and hot chocolate, hot apple or an herbal tea!
 Tour time 3.5 hours